 Expand the scope of whistle-blower protection to include disclosure to bodies other than the Public Protector and the Auditor-General.
-Strengthen measures to ensure the security of whistle-blowers To improve service delivery by providing high quality ICT services Implementation of the electronic Integrated municipal system Centralise oversight of tenders of long duration or above a certain amount N/A N/A Fighting corruption A corrupt-free society, a high adherence to ethics through-out society and a government accountable to its people An accountability framework should be developed linking the liability of individual public servants to their responsibilities in proportion to their seniority To provide responsive customer care services Render customer care services Clear rules restricting business interest of public servants should be developed To improve service delivery by providing high quality ICT services Implementation of electronic integrated municipal system Monitor and manage Institutional issues All corrupt officials should be made individually liable for all losses incurred as a result of their corrupt actions To provide strategic management support to the Municipality Provide municipal accountability and strengthen local democracy Our vision is a society where opportunity is not To encourage good governance and public participation Effective oversight role of Council through MPAC and other platforms Nation building and social cohesion social cohesion accept that they have both rights and responsibilities.
-Improving public services and spaces as well as building integrated housing and sport facilities in communities to ensure a sharing of common spaces across race and class To improve quality of life for residents Guide, monitor and control spatial planning, land use management and development within the Municipality To provide roads and storm water infrastructure Maintain existing tarred roads
+Strengthen measures to ensure the security of whistle-blowers To improve service delivery by providing high quality ICT services Implementation of the electronic Integrated municipal system Centralise oversight of tenders of long duration or above a certain amount N/A N/A Fighting corruption A corrupt-free society, a high adherence to ethics through-out society and a government accountable to its people An accountability framework should be developed linking the liability of individual public servants to their responsibilities in proportion to their seniority To provide responsive customer care services Ren Render customer care services Clear rules restricting business interest of public servants should be developed To improve service delivery by providing high quality ICT services Implementation of electronic integrated municipal system All corrupt officials should be made individually liable for all losses incurred as a result of their corrupt actions Monitor and manage Institutional issues To provide strategic management support to the Municipality Provide municipal accountability and strengthen local democracy Nation building and social cohesion Our vision is a society where opportunity is not determined by race or birth right, where citizens accept that they have both rights and responsibilities.
+Most critically, we seek a united, prosperous, nonracial, non-sexist and democratic South Africa Improving public services and spaces as well as building integrated housing and sport facilities in communities to ensure a sharing of common spaces across race and class To encourage good governance and public participation To improve quality of life for residents To provide roads and storm water infrastructure Effective oversight role of Council through MPAC and other platforms To improve quality of life for residents Guide, monitor and control spatial planning, land use management and development within the Municipality To provide roads and storm water infrastructure Maintain existing tarred roads

-11.6.
+11.5.
 Alignment of municipal strategies with Limpopo Development Plan Table.73: Alignment of municipal strategies with Limpopo Development Plan

 LDP OUTCOMES SUB-OUTCOMES MUNICIPAL STRATEGIC OBJECTIVES Access to quality early childhood development To provide community, sports/, recreational and child care facilities.
-1. Quality basic education Improved quality teaching and learning To provide community, sports/, recreational and child care facilities.
+Quality basic education Improved quality teaching and learning To provide community, sports/, recreational and child care facilities.
 Capacity of the state to intervene and support quality education To provide community, sports/, recreational and child